 - The location of the arbitration;

-- The arbitration agency that will be used (such as, for example, AAA or JAMS); and
+- The arbitration agency that will be used (such as AAA); and

 - The appeal process, if any, following an arbitration award.